 With the anonymity of urban life in a globalised world, we hear every day of people who have died alone and unidentified.
 In Amsterdam, there are about 20 such cases every year, and each person is given a funeral, albeit a very lonely one.
 They are rich and poor, Dutch and foreign, drug addicts, homeless men and women, old and young, even babies.
-They are found in the street, in the canals, in boats, in old buildings.
+They are found in the street, canals, boats and old buildings.

-Michele Ernsting spoke with now retired municipal employee Ger Fritz, who took the initiative in 1990 after a similar initiative in Groningen in the northeast of the Netherlands, to see to it that each person was given a dignified burial with flowers and music.
-He was then joined by the late Frank Starik, a poet who wrote a few lines for each of these forgotten unknown, and together they created a municipal ritual that continues to this day.
-Producer Michele Ernsting speaks with both men at the grave sites in Amsterdam.
+Michele Ernsting spoke with retired municipal employee Ger Fritz who decided to copy a project in the northern Dutch city of Groningen where every person since 1990 has been given a dignified burial with flowers and music.
+He was then joined by the late Frank Starik, a poet who wrote a few lines for each of these forgotten unknown.
+Together they created a municipal ritual that continues to this day.
+Producer Michele Ernsting speaks with both men at grave sites in Amsterdam.

 The programme won a gold medal at the New York Radio Festivals in 2010.

 It also garnered the Best Documentary: Honourable Mention Award in the 2010 Third Coast / Richard H. Driehaus Foundation Competition.